diaoquesang/BS-LDM/README.md

 </table>

 ### Diagnostic Utility Assessment
-The diagnostic value of soft tissue imaging was independently evaluated by two radiologists with 6 and 11 years of experience, respectively, following the X-ray diagnostic standard.
-For this analysis, we used the SZCH-X-Rays dataset, which included confirmed lesions through computed tomography, covering common lung diseases such as inflammation, tuberculosis, and masses or nodules.

-Among the 818 data pairs assessed, 79 pairs contained one or more of these lesions.
-The radiologists independently evaluated both the conventional CXRs and the soft tissue images generated by our model.
-The findings indicate that the soft tissue images produced by BS-LDM enable radiologists to diagnose lesions more thoroughly and accurately than conventional CXRs, thereby validating the high clinical diagnostic value of our model.
+The diagnostic value of soft tissue imaging was independently evaluated by two radiologists with 6 and 11 years of experience, following the X-ray diagnosis standard.
+This analysis employed the SZCH-X-Rays dataset for bone suppression, using computed tomography to confirm lesions, which included common lung diseases such as inflammation, tuberculosis, and masses or nodules.
+Out of 818 data pairs assessed, 79 pairs contained one or more of these lesions.
+The radiologists independently evaluated both conventional CXR and the soft tissue images generated by our model.
+The findings suggest that the soft tissue images produced by BS-LDM enable more thorough and accurate lesion diagnosis compared to CXR images, thereby confirming its high clinical diagnostic value.

 <table align="center">